-Weldon Angelos was released on May 31, 2016 after a federal court granted him a reduction in sentence.
+Weldon was serving 55 years in federal prison for three counts of possession of a firearm in furtherance of a drug trafficking crime and various charges related to marijuana trafficking.
+He was released on May 31, 2016, after a federal court granted him a reduction in sentence.
 Learn more from The Washington Post.

 Weldon Angelos is serving a mandatory 55 years in prison for selling a few pounds of marijuana while possessing a firearm – a sentence so extreme that his judge, unable to go below the mandatory minimum, called on the president to commute Weldon’s sentence.
 Barring such a presidential commutation, taxpayers will spend over $1.5 million to keep Weldon behind bars until he’s 80 years old.